indra063/Story-drops/README.md

 # sonic-drops

-Physical real-time simulation of the Sonic network transactions
+Physical real-time simulation of the Story network transactions